Skip to main content

 • Gastric lavage, or stomach pumping, will remove any unabsorbed substances from the stomach

-• Activated charcoal treatment, which reduces the amount of the substance that could be absorbed in the stomach and gastrointestinal tract
+• By reducing the amount of substance absorbed in the stomach and digestive tract, activated charcoal provides treatment

-• Sedatives or restraints, in the event that the individual is violent or agitated, posing a danger to self or others
+• Sedatives or restraints, the individual is violent or agitated, posing a danger to self or others

 • Antidote medications can help reverse the effects of the overdosed substance.

-• IV fluids, vitamins, or glucose in the event of alcohol poisoning
+• IV fluids, vitamins, or glucose in case of alcohol poisoning

 • Oxygen therapy